-Career update: Top areas of advice offer by respondents to the 2019 Career and salary survey from Control Engineering, CFE Media and Technology, cover education, attitude, communications.
+Career update: Top areas of advice offer by respondents to the 2020 Career and salary survey from Control Engineering, CFE Media and Technology, cover education, attitude, communications.
 Advice also includes engineering tips, project management, and workplace strategies.

 Colleges and universities have been helping out during the COVID-19 pandemic with research, assisting local hospitals and more.
 See video.